slackermorris/typescript-design-patterns/src/structural/composite/README-composite-with-iterator.test.md

 ## Implementation

-The most important conceptual join is that the Composite class from the [Composite pattern]('./README-composite.md') is now also the Aggregate class from the [Iterator pattern]('../../../../behavioural/iterator/README-iterator.md').
-Fundamentally, The aggregate class (collection) holds the collection of items and provides an iterator for traversal.
+The key insight: the Composite class becomes the Aggregate class.
+The [Box from the Composite pattern](./README-composite.md) now also implements the [Aggregate interface from the Iterator pattern](../../behavioural/iterator/README-iterator.md).
+It holds the collection and provides an iterator for traversal.

-For our use case, we want to be able to calculate the net price of a Box.
-Remember, a Box may contain Products which have a definite price ($20) or other Boxes that themselves contain either more Boxes or Products.
-So, calculating the total in any one Box becomes an exercise in traversing all children and adding the cost of all Products up.
-Say something about delegating the work of computing the cost to the outermost primitives, the Products, in our graph of objects.
-We could achieve this functionality by declaring it in the Box class, but it is better to encapsulate it so we may have greater flexibility in what method or approach we take to traversal by using an Iterator.
+### Example: Calculating Net Price

+A Box may contain Products (with a fixed price of $20) or other Boxes.
+To calculate the total price, we must traverse all children recursively and sum up the Product prices.
+Rather than embedding traversal logic directly in the Box class, we delegate it to an Iterator—and delegate price computation to sub-elements.
+This gives us flexibility to change traversal strategies later.

-To first change we introduce is extending the common Component interface for the Composite classes by adding a `netPrice` method.
+First, we extend the Component interface with a `netPrice` method:

 ```typescript
 abstract class Component {